rossigee/currency/vault_connector/readme/USAGE.rst

 * Check if secret has been deleted from Vault
 * Verify KV store path configuration
 * Check Vault token permissions for read access

+**"Invalid secret ID format" Error**:

+* Ensure the token provided is a valid UUID
+* Verify that the token was generated or stored correctly
+* Check for any manual edits to token fields that might have corrupted the UUID format

 **Performance Issues**: